 - Stop: Taking a moment to stop and think before parting with your money or information could keep you safe.

 - Challenge: Could it be fake?
 It's ok to reject, refuse or ignore any requests.
 Only criminals will try and rush or panic you.

 - Protect: Contact your bank immediately if you think you've fallen for a scam and report it to the Action Fraud.

-If you'd like to know more, visit our Staying Safe Online pages.
+If you'd like to know more, visit our fraud and security pages.